Email FacebookTwitterMenu burgerClose thin

 Bottom Line

-Breaching fiduciary duty can carry serious consequences that can profoundly impact both financial advisors and their clients.
+Breaching fiduciary duty can carry serious consequences for both financial advisors and their clients.
 Such breaches undermine the trust at the core of fiduciary relationships, leading to substantial legal, financial and reputational repercussions.
 In severe instances of fiduciary breaches, advisors can face criminal charges.
 Advisors must remain vigilant in upholding their fiduciary responsibilities through transparent communication, rigorous compliance practices and the effective use of technology.

 Marketing Tips for Financial Advisors

 • A Broadridge survey of more than 400 financial advisors found that those with defined marketing plans generate 168% more leads per month and onboard 50% more clients per year than advisors who don’t have defined strategies.
-Here’s an example of an effective financial advisor marketing plan.
+3 Here’s an example of a financial advisor marketing plan.

 • If you don’t have the time or knowhow to market your business and add new clients, consider outsourcing these efforts.
 SmartAsset AMP (Advisor Marketing Platform) is a holistic marketing service financial advisors can use for client lead generation and automated marketing.
 Sign up for a free demo to explore how SmartAsset AMP can help you expand your practice’s marketing operation.
 Get started today.